celo-org/celo-monorepo/packages/docs/getting-started/running-a-validator.md

 Those commands will prompt you for a passphrase, ask you to confirm it, and then will output your account address: `Address: {<YOUR-ACCOUNT-ADDRESS>}`

+{% hint style="danger" %}
-**Warning**: There is a known issue running geth inside Docker that happens eventually.
-So if that command fails, please check [this page](https://forum.celo.org/t/setting-up-a-validator-faq/90).
+**Warning**: There is a known issue `(Fatal: Failed to read passphrase: liner: function not supported in this terminal” rather than just failing)` running geth inside Docker that happens eventually.
+So if that command fails, please try again, and if it continues to fail after several attempts, check this page [this page](https://forum.celo.org/t/setting-up-a-validator-faq/90).
+{% endhint %}

 In order to register the Validator later on, generate a "proof of possession" - a signature proving you know your Validator's BLS private key.
 Run this command to generate this "proof-of-possession", which consists of a the BLS public key and a signature: